kanban for ai coding agents

 One board.

-A terminal Kanban board that orchestrates AI coding agents — Claude Code, Codex, and Copilot — as zellij sessions.
-Each ticket gets its own isolated git worktree, so agents never step on each other.
+A Kanban board that orchestrates AI coding agents — Claude Code, Codex, and Copilot — as zellij sessions.
+Each ticket gets its own isolated git worktree, driven from a terminal UI or a live browser board, both in sync over one daemon.

 $ curl -fsSL https://raw.githubusercontent.com/alveflo/kamaji/main/install.sh | sh